DataDog/jamf-api-client-go/README.md

     - [API Reference](https://www.jamf.com/developers/apis/jamf-pro/reference/)
     - **Note:** Development on the pro client has not been started, if an endpoint is to be added here please keep in mind that the endpoints are prefaced with `v1` per the API Reference below and therfore the file structure should reflect `/pro/v1/*.go`

+## Disclaimers

+The API client remains in active development and there is no affiliation with [Jamf](https://github.com/jamf)

+This is **not** an official [Jamf](https://github.com/jamf) API client and the client is **not** formally supported and the code is available as-is.

+[Contribution](https://github.com/DataDog/jamf-api-client-go/CONTRIBUTING.md) is welcome and appreciated! 🚀 💜
 ## Usage

 ```go